 Graduates from a college can contribute time, money, opinions, and ideas to their Alma Mater.
 Mentoring students and young graduates is also a way of contributing.

-For two decades, Gord Haddock lobbied a succession of Deans from the Murray Edwards School of Business.
-He was of the opinion that the college should offer a major in Entrepreneurism.
-He knew this would have helped him reach his goal of starting his own business after graduation from Commerce in 1972.
+For two decades, Gord Haddock lobbied a succession of Deans from the Murray Edwards School of Business in hopes of establishing a major in entrepreneurship.
+He knew such a major would have helped him during his early years in his own business.

 W. Brett Wilson was the inaugural speaker for The Gordon and Maureen Haddock Entrepreneurial Speaker Series.
 On the day of his speech, Wilson formalized a one million dollar donation to start the W. Brett Wilson Centre for Entrepreneurial Excellence.
 Classes in entrepreneurism are now offered to all colleges at the University of Saskatchewan.